Thank you for visiting VoteAllegheny's website.

 actively seek to forestall any chance of voting fraud or disenfranchisement, and work toward fair and free elections for all.

-Latest issue: Referendum and Legislation
+Another Recent Issue: Referendum and Legislation

 Click here for our special page and links regarding